Scoutski/scoutski.github.io/_posts/2025-11-03-boss-design.md

 ### Teaching the player about a newly acquired mechanic

 ![Desktop View](/assets/img/week-1/dodongo.jpg){: width="445" height="250" }
+_King Dodongo from The Legend of Zelda: Ocarina of Time._

 Bosses often act as a skill check for a new ability acquired by the player.
-Take for instance the game "The legend of Zelda: Ocarina of time", many of the dungeon bosses will take whatever new mechanic the player is given and make it the key to defeating that boss.
+Take for instance the game The legend of Zelda: Ocarina of time, many of the dungeon bosses will take whatever new mechanic the player is given and make it the key to defeating that boss.
 In this case, let's look quickly at King Dodongo from Dodongo's Cavern.

 This is the second dungeon in the game and at this point the player has very few tools in which they can use to fight back.
 The tool given in this dungeon are bombs, which the player can place on the ground and after a short delay highlighted by an increasing flashing red telegraph, will explode.
 This allows the player some skill expression through timing their placement correctly.